Dioscorine: Biosynthesis

-Dioscorine is one of few alkaloids to possess an isolated isoquinuclide nucleus that is not part of a condensed ring system, unlike catharanthine or other indole alkaloids.
+Dioscorine is one of few alkaloids to possess an isolated isoquinuclidine nucleus that is not part of a condensed ring system, unlike catharanthine or other indole alkaloids.
 Its biosynthesis starts with trigonelline (nicotinic acid methylated at the nitrogen).
 The pathway was anticipated by the known reactivity of trigonelline.
 The process yields dumetorine as a side product.
 Dumetorine is an alkaloid that can be isolated from Dioscorea dumetorum.

 Biological Effects

 Dioscorine is a neurotoxin.
 It acts as an antagonist of the nicotinic acetylcholine receptor (nAChR) by physically blocking an open ion channel, leading to hyperpolarization of the neuron.

-Nagata et al. studied the effects of dioscorine on the nicotinic acetylcholine receptor in rat clonal phaeochlomocytoma cells (mixture of neuroblasts and eosinophils).
+Nagata et al. studied the effects of dioscorine on the nicotinic acetylcholine receptor in rat clonal phaeochromocytoma cells (mixture of neuroblasts and eosinophils).
 They found that dioscorine at concentrations of 0.45-450 μM accelerated the desensitization of current induced by 100 uM acetylcholine, suppressing the current in a dose-dependent manner.
-Dioscorine itself did not induce any current at concentrations between 0.45 and 450 μM, suggesting that it might act as an antagonist for the nAChR (as opposed to agonist or inverse agonist).
+Dioscorine itself did not induce any current at concentrations between 0.45 and 450 μM, suggesting that it might act as a receptor antagonist for the nAChR (as opposed to agonist or inverse agonist).
 Co-application of dioscorine and acetylcholine at the surface of the ion channel decreased the mean open time and mean closed time, as well as the duration of the current burst.
 These changes in single-channel kinetics by dioscorine significantly reduce the total charge carried through the open channels, explaining the suppressive effect of dioscorine on the nAChR, and its toxicity.

 At the molecular level, dioscorine enters and physically blocks the ion channels when they are open, causing a conformational change in the channel proteins.
 This increases the affinity of dioscorine for its binding site.
 The ion channels involved are normally those associated with the N-methyl-D-aspartate (NMDA) and GABA receptors that are modulated by Ca2+ ions.
-The Ca2+ ions enter through the nAChR in the presypnatic membranes.
+The Ca2+ ions enter through the nAChR in the presynaptic membranes.
 Therefore, apart from physical blocking of the ion channel, dioscorine could also be indirectly inhibiting the activity of ion channels through the secondary messenger system mediated by Ca2+ ions and a cascade of various synaptic events.